 Step 2: Add Grow Lights

 Since the FABRIKÖR cabinet is about 19 inches wide, 12-inch grow light strips work wonderfully for this project.
-After browsing Amazon, I settled on these full-spectrum LED grow light strips, which come with two grow light bars, an auto timer functionality, and double-sided foam tape to secure the lights.
+After browsing Amazon, I settled on these full-spectrum LED grow light strips, which come with four grow light bars, an auto timer functionality, and double-sided foam tape to secure the lights.
 Once you have secured your grow lights, thread the cables through the hole in the bottom of the cabinet and plug them in.

 For now, I have only added these two bars to the cabinet, but you can add as many lights as you want.
 You can even use magnetic hooks to secure grow lights to the glass shelves without using adhesive on the glass if you want to put another set of grow lights further down in the cabinet.